Ee-Chee/Spiced-Academy-tabasco-curriculum/wk7_sql/wsl.md

 2. #### `sudo service postgresql start`
     This command starts Postgres.
 Remember it since you will have to enter it again (for example, after you restart your computer).
 3. #### `sudo su postgres`
     This command logs you in as the user named postgres which was created during installation.
-This user has permission to do anything that can be done in Postgres.
 4. #### `createuser -s funkychicken`
     Replace "funkychicken" with your own Ubuntu username.
-This command creates a Postgres user that has permission to create tables, drop tables, etc.
+The effect of this command will be to create a Postgres user with the same name as you.
 5. #### `exit`
    This command makes you stop being the user named postgres.
 You will go back to being yourself but now there is a Postgres user with your username.
 6. #### `createdb funkychicken`